5225 Corrections and Rehabilitation

 4560 - PAROLE OPERATIONS - ADULT COMMUNITY BASED PROGRAMS

 The Parole Operations - Adult Community Based Programs utilizes a variety of rehabilitative and reentry assistance programs designed to promote successful reintegration of parolees, while protecting public safety.
-These programs include, but are not limited to, Transitional Housing for Parolees, Day Reporting Centers, Pre-Employment and Transitional Work Programs, Cognitive Behavioral Treatment, and other Wraparound Services.
-The program includes a full continuum of transitional programs, including community-based residential and sex offender treatment.
+These programs include, but are not limited to, Transitional Housing for Parolees, Day Reporting Centers, Pre-Employment and Transitional Work Programs, Cognitive Behavioral Treatment, Substance Use Disorder Treatment and other Wraparound Services.
+The program includes a full continuum of transitional programs, including Integrated Services for Mentally Ill Parolees (ISMIP), Transitional Case Management Program (TCMP), and sex offender treatment for all sex offenders on parole.

-The program also provides mental health services and treatment to parolees through the department's Parole Outpatient Clinics.
+The program also provides mental health services and treatment to parolees through CDCR's Parole Outpatient Clinics.
 The objective of these services is to ensure public safety and to reduce recidivism through the stabilization and monitoring of the parolees' mental health issues.

 4565 - PAROLE OPERATIONS - ADULT ADMINISTRATION

 The Parole Operations - Adult Administration programs work in conjunction with those in the field to ensure the safety of the public and parolees.
-In addition to the headquarters office, the Office of Correctional Safety and the Board of State and Community Corrections, ensure that field personnel are properly trained, supervision policies mirror national standards, and field operations run smoothly.
+In addition, the Office of Correctional Safety investigates and apprehends parole fugitives suspected of committing serious or violent crimes.

 4570 - CALIFORNIA SEX OFFENDER MANAGEMENT BOARD (CASOMB)/STATE AUTHORIZED RISK ASSESSMENT TOOL FOR SEX OFFENDERS (SARATSO)